ajdonnison/3dprints/README.md

 You need two of these and two skateboard wheel bearings to make up the reel hub assembly that is used with the above holder.
 The hubs are truncated cones that match the internal width of most reels - or at least most that I've tried so far.
 Each hub needs a bearing pressed into it - you may need to heat the hub first.

+### spanner.scad

+Simple tool to fit the hex head of the bolt used in the reel holder assembly.